arturovictoriar/job_email_scrapper/README.md

 - cd job_email_scrapper

-Run the script installDockerCompose
+Give permissions and run the script installDockerCompose

 - chmod u+x installDockerCompose && ./installDockerCompose

-Or install Docker and Docker compose
+If you do not have Ubuntu 16, install Docker and Docker-Compose in yor machine

 ## Usage :open_file_folder: